Last 2 journalists working for Australian media leave China

 Foreign Minister Marise Payne confirmed that her government had provided consular support to the two journalists to assist their return to Australia.

-“Our embassy in Beijing and Consulate-General in Shanghai engaged with Chinese Government authorities to ensure their wellbeing and return to Australia,” she said in a statement.
+“Our embassy in Beijing and Consulate-General in Shanghai engaged with Chinese government authorities to ensure their wellbeing and return to Australia,” she said in a statement.

 Australia’s travel warning of the risk of arbitrary detention in China “remains appropriate and unchanged,” she added.